Martin of Tours: Veneration

 The veneration of Martin was widely popular in the Middle Ages, above all in the region between the Loire and the Marne, where Le Roy Ladurie and Zysberg noted the densest accretion of place names commemorating Martin.
 Venantius Fortunatus had earlier declared, "Wherever Christ is known, Martin is honored."

 When Bishop Perpetuus took office at Tours in 461, the little chapel over Martin's grave, built in the previous century by Martin's immediate successor, Bricius, was no longer sufficient for the crowd of pilgrims it was already drawing.
 Perpetuus built a larger basilica, 38 m long and 18 m wide, with 120 columns.
 Martin's body was taken from the simple chapel at his hermitage at Candes-St-Martin to Tours and his sarcophagus was reburied behind the high altar of the new basilica.
 A large block of marble above the tomb, the gift of bishop Euphronius of Autun (472–475), rendered it visible to the faithful gathered behind the high altar.
 Werner Jacobsen suggests it may also have been visible to pilgrims encamped in the atrium of the basilica.
 Contrary to the usual arrangement, the atrium was situated behind the church, close to the tomb in the apse, which may have been visible through a fenestrella in the apse wall.

 St. Martin's popularity can be partially attributed to his adoption by successive royal houses of France.
 Clovis, King of the Salian Franks, one of many warring tribes in sixth-century France, promised his Christian wife Clotilda that he would be baptised if he was victorious over the Alemanni.
 He credited the intervention of St Martin with his success, and with several following triumphs, including the defeat of Alaric II.
-The popular devotion to St Martin continued to be closely identified with the Merovingian monarchy: in the early seventh century Dagobert I commissioned the goldsmith Saint Eligius to make a work in gold and gems for the tomb-shrine.
-The bishop Gregory of Tours wrote and distributed an influential Life filled with miraculous events of St. Martin's career.
-Martin's cultus survived the passage of power to the Merovingians' successors, the Carolingian dynasty.
+Devotion to St Martin continued to be closely identified with the Merovingian monarchy: in the early seventh century Dagobert I commissioned the goldsmith Saint Eligius to make a work in gold and gems for the tomb-shrine.
+The bishop Gregory of Tours wrote and distributed an influential Life of St. Martin.
+His popularity continued under the Merovingians' successors, the Carolingian dynasty.

 Martin is honored in the Church of England and in the Episcopal Church on 11 November.